 The best way to thaw chicken is in the fridge.
 If you’re in a hurry, use a cold water bath and cook the chicken immediately.

-You can refreeze raw ground chicken, but it might affect the texture.
+You can refreeze raw chicken, but it might affect the texture.
 Store it in a freezer bag to prevent freezer burn.

 Store leftover chicken in an airtight container in the fridge.
 Consume it within 3-4 days for the best taste and safety.